 Four Business Models of P2P Payment Apps

 Standalone vendors (Venmo, PayPal, Square Cash, Alipay, M-Pesa, Airfox)

-These are the apps that do not need to rely on banking entities to decide on rules and condition specifications.
+These are the P2P apps that do not need to rely on banking entities to decide on rules and condition specifications.
 They can develop their own system with the Wallet feature to store and deal with users’ funds.
-Users can keep their money in the wallet before outsourcing in bank accounts.
+Users can keep their money in their wallet before outsourcing to bank accounts.

 Paypal and Venmo are the best examples of Standalone apps that are widely accepted by users.

 A Number of PayPal’s total active user accounts from 2010 to the 4th quarter of 2020. (in millions)